lifox1/staticwebappstarter-1/README.md

   vii.
 Add your own description
   viii.
 Select Generate token
   ix.
 Copy your newly generated token
- **Note**:* be sure to save this token for completing pipeline setup, else this token will need to be regenerated
+  **Note**: *be sure to save this token for completing pipeline setup, else this token will need to be regenerated*
   v.
-Paste your newly generated token in the repositoryToken filed
+Paste your newly generated token in the repositoryToken field
   vi.
 Under Select scopes, select the checkbox for workflow

 ## 4. Save and Run!